chiefnarx/Zulo_Bank_RDBMS/README.md

 # 🏦 Zulo_Bank: Financial Data Warehouse Project

-Zulo_Bank is a full-stack data engineering and analytics pipeline built for a fictional banking system.
+Zulo_Bank is a stack data engineering and analytics pipeline built for a fictional banking system.
 It transforms raw banking data into a fully normalized, analytics-ready **Data Warehouse**, structured around a clean **star schema**.

 ---